jfoucher/stati/docs/index.md

 composer global require stati/stati
 {% endhighlight %}

+This will download and install Stati in the `~/.composer` folder.
+Make sure `~/.composer/vendor/bin/` is in your `$PATH` so that you can run stati from anywhere on your filesystem.

 ### Option 2

 The second easiest way to install Stati is to use our installer: